tomeir2105/multitool/README.md

-# Initial git and venv setup
+# Initial git, venv and folder setup

 ## Description
 This is a project created using the setup script that initializes a Python project structure, installs missing dependencies, sets up a virtual environment, and optionally connects to a GitHub repository.